Eman-Tedias/Udacity_movie_rental/README.md

 # Interactive Dashboard

 Additionally, I created a Power BI dashboard to have an interactive visualization and provide other types of data, beyond what the exercise proposed.
 This activity was not part of the project, I just wanted to include it.
+I used Python to generate a new column with each Movie Gender Icon I created with Adobe Illustrator.

 #Dashboard preview: